Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Design

 \subsubsection{\textbf{Latent-space reasoning}}

-To facilitate reuse of reasoning chains, we shift the reasoning process into the latent space~\cite{hao2024training,tan2025think}, where each reasoning step is represented as a latent-space embedding instead of a language token.
-Under standard chain-of-thought (CoT) reasoning training, the LLM is supervised to generate both intermediate reasoning steps and the final answer as text tokens.
-In our latent-space reasoning training, we replaces the explicit reasoning step outputs with latent-space reasoning embeddings.
-Specifically, given an input prompt, the LLM is trained to produce latent-space reasoning embeddings $r_t$ at each reasoning step, which replace token-level outputs and are recursively fed back into the LLM as inputs for subsequent reasoning, while the final answer (i.e., final mobility activities) is still generated in language.
-The process is formulated by $r_{t} = f_\theta(q, R_{1:t-1}),$ where $q$ is the input prompt and $ R_{1:t-1} = [r_1, r_2, \ldots, r_{t-1}]$ are previous latent-space reasoning embeddings.
+To make reasoning chains reusable, we move the reasoning process into the latent space~\cite{hao2024training,tan2025think}, where each reasoning step is represented as a latent-space embedding instead of a language token.
+In standard chain-of-thought (CoT) reasoning training, the LLM is supervised to output both intermediate reasoning steps and the final answer as text.
+In our latent-space reasoning training, we replaces the explicit reasoning step outputs with latent-space reasoning embeddings, following existing work~\cite{hao2024training}.
+Specifically, given an input prompt, the LLM is trained to produce latent-space reasoning embeddings $r_t$ at each reasoning step, which replace token-level outputs and are recursively fed back into the LLM as inputs for subsequent reasoning, while the final answer (i.e., the mobility activities) is still generated as text.
+The process is formulated as $r_{t} = f_\theta(q, R_{1:t-1}),$ where $q$ is the input prompt and $ R_{1:t-1} = [r_1, r_2, \ldots, r_{t-1}]$ are previous latent-space reasoning embeddings.
 The latent-space reasoning embedding $r_{t}$ is used as input for generating the next latent-space reasoning embedding.

 \textbf{Multi-stage training process:} We achieve the transition from CoT reasoning to latent-space reasoning through multi-stage training.
-The LLM is first fine-tuned using the standard CoT training.
-To achieve latent-space reasoning, we then progressively replace textual reasoning steps with latent-space reasoning embeddings from earlier to later steps.
+The LLM is first fine-tuned using standard CoT training.
+We then replace the textual reasoning steps with latent embeddings one stage at a time, from the earliest step to the latest.
 Specifically, at each stage $t$, the first $t$ reasoning steps are replaced by latent embeddings $R_{1:t}$, while the remaining reasoning steps and the final answer are still supervised in text.
 This continues until all reasoning is performed in the latent space, while the final answer $y$ (i.e., mobility activities) remains under language-level supervision: $\max_\theta \ \log p_\theta(y \mid q, R_{1:t}).$